 DON’T THROW THE TV OUT THE WINDOW – Even if the TV will only show one channel that’s stuck on a loop of Celebrity Love Island, do not be tempted to chuck it out the window a la Mick Jagger.
 And I’m not just talking about the TV here.
 Don’t throw anything out the window…the kettle, the bedside lamp, especially not that Corby trouser press.

-DON’T BOOK WITHOUT RAPID ACCOMMODATION –Problems checking in, a noisy neighbour, parking is a mile from the hotel…these are all problems one of our dedicated Travel Assistants will make sure you never have.
+DON’T BOOK WITHOUT RAPID –Problems checking in, a noisy neighbour, parking is a mile from the hotel…these are all problems one of our dedicated Travel Advisors will make sure you never have.
 Make sure you don’t ever travel without our number in your contacts.

 Add 0330 090 41 42 to your contacts today or email us at email@example.com to find out how we can make sure you don’t have any problems and do have a great time on your next business trip.